sct-pipeline/fmri-segmentation/inference/README.md

 If you want to run inference on only an image, python run_inference.py --path-images <PATH_TO_IMAGE> --path-out <PATH_TO_OUTPUT> --path-model <PATH_TO_MODEL> --use-best-checkpoint -path-qc <PATH_TO_QC>

-If you want to run it on a whole BIDS-compatible dataset folder, python run_inference.py --path-dataset_bids <PATH_TO_BIDS_DATASET> --path-out <PATH_TO_OUTPUT> --path-model <PATH_TO_MODEL> --use-best-checkpoint -path-qc <PATH_TO_QC>
+If you want to run inference on a whole BIDS-compatible dataset folder, python run_inference.py --path-dataset_bids <PATH_TO_BIDS_DATASET> --path-out <PATH_TO_OUTPUT> --path-model <PATH_TO_MODEL> --use-best-checkpoint -path-qc <PATH_TO_QC>
 ```